top1944/duckuments/docs/70_contrib/60_contributing_to_docs.md

 ## Editing links

-The simplest way to contribute to the documentation is to click any of the “✎” icons next to the headers.
+The simplest way to contribute to the documentation is to click any of the "✎" icons next to the headers.

-They link to the “edit” page in Github.
+They link to the "edit" page in Github.
 There, one can make and commit the edits in only a few seconds.

 ## Comments